mezantrop/ts-warp/README.md

 ### GUI front-end

-Experimental GUI front-end application to control ts-warp daemon can be started from the distribution `gui` directory: `# python3 gui-warp.py`
+Experimental GUI front-end application to control ts-warp daemon can be installed from the `gui` directory:

+`make install` or `make install PREFIX=/path/to/install`.
+Default is `PREFIX=/usr/local`

+To start the GUI run:
+`# /<PREFIX>/bin/gui-warp.py`

+Note, Python 3 interpreter is required for the GUI

 ![gui-warp.py](gui/gui-warp_py.png)